clojure/data.avl/README.md

 ## Synopsis

 data.avl supports both Clojure and ClojureScript.
-It exports a single namespace with nine public functions, four of which are drop-in replacements for `clojure.core` / `cljs.core` functions of the same names, while the remaining five expose data.avl-specific functionality:
+It exports a single namespace with nine public functions, four of which are constructor functions which can be used as drop-in replacements for `clojure.core` / `cljs.core` functions of the same names, while the remaining five expose data.avl-specific functionality:

     (require '[clojure.data.avl :as avl])